Committed to your privacy

-When those purposes come to an end, the General Council of the Bar shall securely delete the personal data unless the retention of the personal data is required for archiving purposes which are in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89 (1) of the GDPR or other applicable provisions under the Data Protection legislation.
+When those purposes come to an end, the General Council of the Bar shall securely delete the personal data unless the retention of the personal data is required for archiving purposes which are in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89 (1) of the UK GDPR or other applicable provisions under the Data Protection legislation.

 When one of the above situations arise, we will review the information which we hold concerning you and determine whether there are any legal reasons why we need to continue holding that information.
 Once the identified purpose comes to an end, unless there is another identifiable purpose for which it is necessary to hold on to your information, we will delete your information.